Council Experience

 I engaged iObject at a late stage of the exhibition period to assess a neighbour's proposal to modify an existing DA.
 I was very satisfied with the process: from the speed with which they got back to me to schedule a video call to a site visit to see our concerns, to the audit they produced and the drafting of the submission which captured all our concerns professionally, to final submission.
 I would certainly recommend iObject (Matthew and Sebastian) and if the modified DA is further amended or put to a Panel, I will certainly engage iObject further.

-- John Lee (Homeowner, Sydney LGA)
+- John Lee (Homeowner, Sydney)

 ⭐ ⭐ ⭐ ⭐ ⭐